 4> perform cell re-selection to other cells on the same frequency as the barred cell as specified in TS 38.304 [20].

+NOTE: For UE in RRC_IDLE or in RRC_INACTIVE or in RRC_CONNECTED while T311 is running, if UE is unable to acquire SIB19, it is up to UE implementation to decide whether and when to reselect to another cell.
+If UE is still not be able to acquire SIB19 before establishing/reestablishing/resuming a RRC connection, UE should attempt to reselect to another cell by implementation.

 Q4: It is clear the suggested note cannot be added as SIB19 is not defined as Essential SI.
 Do companies prefer to have another way to clarify UE it is up to UE implementation to reselect to another cell?